 constellations that are visible as well as the planets, nebulae and star clusters along the way.
 Special pricing of only $3 a person.

 Mars comes the closest its been to Earth since 2003 this summer.
 This makes it the prime time to observe the red planet through telescopes.
-We will start with a presentation in the theater and move up to our observation deck to observe, weather permitting.
+At 8:30pm, Planetarium Manager Mike Murray will host a presentation in the Dome360 Theater called Gateway to the Stars in order to illustrate the evening sky.
+The show will focus on Mars and how to observe it with binoculars and telescopes.
+If weather permits, there will be observing with telescopes and binoculars after the presentation.
 This is a free event.

 Delta’s planetarium contains one of the world’s most advanced digital theater systems.